LordUbuntu/red-sea-vr/README.md

 # red-sea-vr
-"The Moses Experience" By "The Red C#"
+"The Moses Experience" By "The Red Sea-Sharp"

 ## Introduction